 Conclusion

 The teams mentioned above are the oldest NBA teams of them all.
-They existed before the NBA was even formed, before the three-point line was invented.
+They existed even before the NBA formed & before the three-point line was invented.